marcnazarian/cqrs-event-sourcing-dojo/README.md

 * When a user quack a message with some inappropriate content (let's say the 'F' word) Then it should *not* raise anything
 * Only message's authors can delete their messages
 * When a user re-quack a message, Then it should raise a MessageReQuacked event
+* When a user re-quack a message, Then it should increment the number of re-quacks

 ## Solution proposée par Florent et Emilien (en français)